xuanzhichen/xuanzhichen/README.md

 can better process and analyze the tremendous volume of (brain) data, making my modest efforts to the current-and-future thriving communities of brain science.
 For my future research and work, my potential interest might lie in:
-* Build the computational platforms on targeted purpose for brain researchers to deal with brain data such as EEG data and fMRI data;
+* Building the computational platforms on targeted purpose for brain researchers to deal with brain data such as EEG data and fMRI data;
-* Provide easy-to-use APIs which encapsulate mathematical and statistical approaches for brain analysis;
+* Providing easy-to-use APIs which encapsulate mathematical and statistical approaches for brain analysis;
-* Discovery specific
+* Assisting intelligent agents in discovering specific patterns from raw data corresponding to the moral of brain cognition.

 #### 💬 Reach Out
 Email: xuanzhichen.42@gmail.com